leondutoit/pg-need-to-know/notes.md

 - write up SQL API
 - separate SQL API and HTTP API into two docs
 - move accounting and other internal tables into own schema
+- review function, table and view ownership and access - lock down, test
+- metadata for groups